-Avoid "theme" restorations (Victorian, Tiffany, Colonial, Mediterranean, Bavarian, Wild West) or any attempt to create a false history for a building.
-The use of ornate doorways, varnished storefronts, stained glass, and other similar features to make a storefront look older or more decorative should be avoided.
+Avoid "theme" designs (Victorian, Tiffany, Colonial, Mediterranean, Bavarian, Wild West) or any attempt to create a false history for a building.
+The use of ornate doorways, varnished storefronts, stained glass, and other similar features to make a storefront look older than it was originally or more decorative should be avoided.
 Any reconstruction of a storefront should be based on physical evidence or historic photographs of the building.